DataONEorg/dataone-web/content/features/fair.md

-      this page).\n\nEach assessment is made of a number of individual checks that assess specific fields in the metadata, such as geographic coverage, start and end dates, data attributes, or publication date (among many more). \n\nAt a glance, see how each dataset scores in terms of identification, discoverability, and ease of interpretation by viewing the total score for checks in that category."
+      this page).\n\nEach assessment is made of a number of individual checks that assess specific fields in the metadata, such as geographic coverage, start and end dates, data attributes, or publication date (among many more). \n\nAt a glance, see how each dataset scores in categories of Findability, Accessibility, Interoperability, and Reusability."
   button:
     template: ''
     type: ''